sulfo/xml-sitemap-feed/readme.txt

 User-agent: *
 Allow: /
 `
 You can also choose to notify major search engines of your new XML sitemap manually.
-Start with getting a [Google Webmaster Tools account](https://www.google.com/webmasters/tools/) or head over to [XML-Sitemaps.com](http://www.xml-sitemaps.com/validate-xml-sitemap.html) and enter your sites sitemap URL.
+Start with getting a [Google Webmaster Tools account](https://www.google.com/webmasters/tools/) and submit your sitemap for the first time from there to enable tracking of sitemap downloads by Google! or head over to [XML-Sitemaps.com](http://www.xml-sitemaps.com/validate-xml-sitemap.html) and enter your sites sitemap URL.

 = Can I change the sitemap name/URL? =

-No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be `yourblogurl.tld/sitemap.xml` or `yourblogurl.tld/feed/sitemap/` but if you have the Permalinks' Default option set the feed is only available via `yourblogurl.tld/?feed=sitemap`.
+No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be `yourblogurl.tld/feed/sitemap/` but if you have the Permalinks' Default option set the feed is only available via `yourblogurl.tld/?feed=sitemap`.

 = Where can I customize the xml output? =

-You may edit the XML output in `xml-sitemap-feed/sitemap.xml.php` but be carefull not to break Sitemap protocol comliance.
+You may edit the XML output in `xml-sitemap-feed/feed-sitemap.php` but be carefull not to break Sitemap protocol comliance.
 Read more on [Sitemaps XML format](http://www.sitemaps.org/protocol.php).

 The stylesheet (to make the sitemap human readable) can be edited in `xml-sitemap-feed/sitemap.xsl.php`.

+= I see no sitemap.xml file in my site root! =

+The sitemap is dynamically generated just like a feed.
+There is no actual file created.

+= I do see a sitemap.xml file in site root but it does not seem to get updated! =

+You are most likely looking at a sitemap.xml file that has been created by you or another XML Sitemap plugin before you started using this plugin.
+Just remove it and let the plugin dynamically generate it just like a feed.
+There is no actual file created.

 = I get a 404 page instead of both sitemap.xml and robots.txt! =